adambard/learnxinyminutes-docs/tcsh.html.markdown

 # String matching operators ( `=~' and `!~' )
 # The ‘==’ ‘!=’ ‘=~’ and ‘!~’ operators compare their arguments as strings;
 # all others operate on numbers.
 The operators ‘=~’ and ‘!~’ are like ‘!=’
-# and ‘==’ except that the right hand side is a glob-pattern against which
+# and ‘==’ except that the right hand side is a wild-cards expression against
-# the left hand operand is matched.
+# which the left hand operand is matched.

 if ( $user =~ ni[ck]* ) echo "Greetings Mr. Nicholas."
 if ( $user !~ ni[ck]* ) echo "Hey, get out of Nicholas PC."